GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/phabricator.rst

 exclude Revisions you have already reviewed).
 Phabricator does not provide the necessary information in the Conduit API.

+Furthermore, setting `phabricator.only_if_assigned` to something other than False will default to ignoring the CC and Author fields as reported in phabricator.

 Provided UDA Fields
 -------------------